ZanSara/new-haystack-pipeline-draft/proposal/0000-drop_basecomponent.md

         self.model_name = model_name
         self.how_many_times_have_I_been_called = 0

-        # Contract
+        # Contract - all three are mandatory.
         self.init_parameters = {"model_name": model_name}
         self.expected_inputs = ["expected_input_edge_name"]
         self.expected_outputs = ["expected_output_edge_name"]

     def warm_up(self):
         """
+        Optional method.

-        This method is called by Pipeline before running.
-Make sure to avoid double-initializations, because Pipeline will not keep track of which nodes `warm_up` was called.
+        This method is called by Pipeline before the graph execution.
+        Make sure to avoid double-initializations, because Pipeline will not keep track of which nodes it called `warm_up` on.
         """
         if not self.model:
             self.model = AutoModel.load_from_pretrained(self.model_name)